Andy, of 59˚North, shares his hard-won drone-flying secrets so that you can get the same cool video and stills while sailing offshore that he does.

 Question: How do you make great travel photographs?
 Answer: F8 and be there.
 Ok, it’s an old one.
 And I guess it applies to just about any kind of travel.
 But somehow the voyaging life that I have lived for over twenty years seems, at least to me, to yield more, and more wonderful, photo [...]

 Several readers have asked me about how my recovery from my accident is coming along.
 (For those of you who don’t know, I was descending the Hillary Step, after summiting without oxygen, carrying a Sherpa who had collapsed, poor fellow, when I slipped and broke my leg.
 Oh, you don’t believe that?
 How about this?) [...]

 Now we are going to get to the hard stuff, the stuff we all have to work at for our entire photographing lives: composition and lighting.
 Hard yes, but John has made it more interesting and fun by using photographs in a slideshow to illustrate each tip.

-Up to now in this book we have been writing about gear, but the best camera in the world will not make great photographs if you don't use the right technique.
-In this chapter we start the process of teaching you to take better photographs with three simple tips that anyone can master in a few minutes.
+The best camera in the world will not make great photographs if you don’t use the right technique.
+In this article we start the process of teaching you to take better photographs with three simple tips that anyone can master in a few minutes.

 Once again, if you want to photograph wildlife, Colin is your man.
-In this chapter he gives you some solid tips that will improve your chances of making a real keeper photograph.
+In this article he gives you some solid tips that will improve your chances of making a real keeper photograph.

-Up to now in this book John has written about cameras for general travel photography, but what if your interest is wildlife?
-Well, then, Colin is your man and in this chapter he zeroes in on the gear you need to make great images of wildlife from a boat.
+John has written about cameras for general travel photography, but what if your interest is wildlife?
+Well, then, Colin is your man and in this article he zeroes in on the gear you need to make great images of wildlife from a boat.